 The College of Engineering offers a number of combined degree (BS/MS) programs for undergraduate students with outstanding academic records to encourage them to pursue advanced degrees.
 This allows well-qualified undergraduate students at Ohio State to start graduate study before completing their undergraduate degree.
 Enrolling in a combined BS/MS program can shorten the total time to get both a bachelor's degree and a master's degree.
-By enrolling in a combined BS/MS program, you are eligible to count up to 12 semester credit-hours (depending on the program) of courses taken as a graduate student toward your bachelor's degree - and these credit-hours also count toward your master's degree.
+By enrolling in a combined BS/MS program, you are eligible to count up to 12 semester credit-hours of courses taken as a graduate student toward your bachelor's degree - and these credit-hours also count toward your master's degree.

 Eligibility & Deadlines

 You must meet all requirements imposed by the Graduate School for combined BS/MS programs.
 Section II of the official OSU Graduate School Handbook contains up-to-date information about these requirements.
 You are eligible to apply for a combined graduate & undergraduate program in Engineering if:

 - you are an OSU undergraduate student (not necessarily in Engineering); and

 - you have at least a 3.5 CPHR in all previous undergraduate work; and

 - you have completed at least 90 undergraduate semester credit hours toward the BS degree.

 The application deadline for a combined degree program depends on the application deadline for the MS program.
 See the program links below for more details.
 In addition to meeting any MS program application deadlines, applications to a BS/MS program are due no later than three weeks before the start of each term.
 International student applications are due no later than nine weeks before the start of each term in order to allow sufficient time for the Graduate School's financial review process.
 It is best to apply early in order to allow time for programs to review the application before the final deadlines.